WHAT IS CIVA SCRIPT?

 With CIVA Script, CIVA is driven by an XML file whose features and syntax are defined precisely in the user manual.
-For more advanced use, you can build and manage this XML file, post-process the results and performs series of simulations thanks to an external programming language such as the open source Python.
+For more advanced use, you can build and manage this XML file, post-process the results and performs series of simulations thanks to an external programming language such as the open source Python or Matlab.

-In particular, CIVA Script provides Python readers in order to read binary data files generated from CIVA Script computations.
+CIVA Script provides Python and Matlab readers in order to read binary data files generated from CIVA Script computations.